Infomaniak/multiplatform-SwissTransfer/STCore/README.md

 - **Type**: `TransferManager`
 - **Description**:
     - `transferManager` is a lazily initialized property that provides a manager to orchestrate all transfer operations.
-It uses `realmProvider` and `apiClientProvider` to configure and manage Transfers efficiently.

 - **Usage Example**:
   ```kotlin